vladvadean/Polynomial-Calculator/README.md

 	  return s;
    }
 ```
-The View Class has attributes corresponding to all the buttons, labels and text field used.
+&nbsp;&nbsp;&nbsp;&nbsp;The View Class has attributes corresponding to all the buttons, labels and text field used.

-An example is the textbox for the first polynomial, in which we specify the background, text color of the text field, and its size:
+&nbsp;&nbsp;&nbsp;&nbsp;An example is the textbox for the first polynomial, in which we specify the background, text color of the text field, and its size:
  ```java
 	pol1 = new TextField();
 	pol1.setStyle("-fx-background-color: #292929;-fx-text-inner-color: #FFFFFF;"); pol1.setLayoutX(210.0);
 	pol1.setLayoutY(150.0); pol1.setPrefWidth(400);
 ```

-The Controller Class defines all the actions event handlings for every button.
+&nbsp;&nbsp;&nbsp;&nbsp;The Controller Class defines all the actions event handlings for every button.
 No matter the button the polynomials are always read and checked in a try and catch block.
 If everything is in order a new instance of the operation class is created using the two polynomials just read and the proper method is called, setting the result’s label text as necessary:
 ```java
  public static EventHandler<ActionEvent>
 	 _subtraction_ = actionEvent -> { Polynomial p1 = null;